Tennessee House GOP expels 2 Democrats in retaliation over gun control protest. Here's what we know and what comes next | KRDO

 Following their removal, pictures and profiles of Pearson and Jones have been pulled from the Tennessee General Assembly’s website and their districts have been listed as vacant.

 Tennessee law allows for the appointment of interim House members to fill the seats of expelled lawmakers until an election is held.
-According to Johnson, it is possible for Jones and Pearson to be appointed back into their seats.
+According to Johnson, Jones and Pearson could be reappointed to their seats.

 “I think we might have these two young men back very soon,” Johnson said Thursday.
 “It is my promise to fight like hell to get both of them back.”

-Speaking to a crowd following their expulsion, Pearson and Jones insisted they would persist in advocate for gun control measures and encouraged protesters to continue showing up to the Capitol.
+Speaking to a crowd following their expulsion, Pearson and Jones insisted they would persist in advocating for gun control measures and encouraged protesters to continue showing up to the Capitol.

 “They thought they won today, but they don’t realize what they started,” Jones said.
 “They started a movement they can’t stop.”

-The former representatives also tore into Republican lawmakers for what they said was an attack on democracy.
+The former representatives also tore into Republican lawmakers for what they see as an elitist action that undermines democracy.

 “We demand that democracy be for everybody, not just for rich White men in suits, not just for rich White people who got these positions of power perpetuating the status quo,” Pearson said.